-- 8 What Happens After Chapter 13 Bankruptcy?
+- 8 What Happens After Chapter 13 Bankruptcy in New York?

 - 9 Contact Our New York, White Plains Chapter 13 Bankruptcy Lawyer

-Our White Plains Chapter 13 Bankruptcy Lawyer Can Help You
+Our White Plains Chapter 13 Bankruptcy Attorney Can Help You

 Our White Plains, New York, Chapter 13 bankruptcy attorney focuses his practice entirely on helping clients regain their financial footing.
 For more than 40 years, Michael H. Schwartz has provided strong legal representation in NY bankruptcy cases and foreclosure defense for clients in Westchester, Putnam, and Rockland Counties and throughout the Hudson Valley area.
 Thousands of individuals and businesses have achieved debt relief, retained their property and protected their loved ones with our firm’s legal guidance.

-To learn how we can help you, call us now or fill out our online form.
+To learn how we can help you and to gain a deeper understanding of bankruptcy laws in your area, call us now or fill out our online form.

 What is Chapter 13 Bankruptcy?